 - Benefiting from discounts and promotions that cloud providers regularly offer;

 - Entrusting this process to providers instead of spending lots of time and resources to complete the task on your own.

 3. Support working remotely

 To comply with quarantine requirements, many companies, especially in the tech field, had to switch to a remote mode.
-If such businesses continue to support working from home after the COVID-19 restrictions are canceled, this may save lots of money spent on supplies, rent, and maintenance.
+If such businesses continue to business it support service working from home after the COVID-19 restrictions are canceled, this may save lots of money spent on supplies, rent, and maintenance.

 This cost reduction strategy is very simple and easy to implement because many businesses have already switched to the new reality and have changed the working process to adjust to working from home.

 4. Spend money on automation